hantuzun/awesome-clojurescript/README.md

 - [Dommy](https://github.com/Prismatic/dommy) –  A no-nonsense ClojureScript templating and DOM manipulation library.
 - [Enfocus](http://ckirkendall.github.io/enfocus-site/) –  DOM manipulation and templating library for ClojureScript inspired by Enlive.
 - [Hiccups](https://github.com/teropa/hiccups) – A ClojureScript port of the Hiccup.
+- [Hickory](https://github.com/davidsantiago/hickory) – It parses HTML into Clojure data structures, so you can analyze, transform, and output back to HTML.
+- [Sablono](https://github.com/r0man/sablono) –  Lisp/Hiccup style templating for Facebook's React in ClojureScript.

 ## Frameworks